evgeniyampukhovaya/Master_diploma/README.md

-PFM_to_PWM.py - converts frequency matrix into position weight matrix find_motifs_in_fasta.py - find motif coordinates using PWM find_motifs_in_fasta_optimized.py - the same as find_motifs_in_fasta.py, but works faster Sample files: PFM.txt, PWM.txt, fasta_file.fasta, motif_coordinates_results.fasta
+PFM_to_PWM.py - converts frequency matrix into position weight matrix find_motifs_in_fasta.py - find motif coordinates using PWM find_motifs_in_fasta_optimized.py - the same as find_motifs_in_fasta.py, but works faster Sample files: PFM.txt, PWM.txt, fasta_file_for_motif_search.fasta, motif_coordinates_results.txt

 #De novo motif search
 Homer.txt - commands for Homer tool using genome and random background (for more information, read Homer manual)

+#Make a list of promoter coordinates (-1500; +longest UTR) from gff genome annotation

 #Intersections of peaks with promoters

+#Make fasta from bed